json-schema-org/json-schema-spec/jsonschema-core.md

 #### The `$id` Keyword {#id-keyword}

-The `$id` keyword identifies a schema resource.
+An `$id` keyword in a schema or subschema identifies that schema or subschema as a distinct schema resource.
 The value for this keyword MUST be a string, and MUST represent a valid [IRI reference](#rfc3987) without a fragment.

-When the value of this keyword is resolved against the current base IRI, the resulting absolute IRI then serves as the identifier for the schema resource and as a base IRI for relative IRI references in keywords within that schema resource and for nested schema resources, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.1](#rfc3986) regarding base IRIs embedded in content.
+When the value of this keyword is resolved against the current base IRI, the resulting absolute IRI then serves as the identifier for the schema resource and as a base IRI for relative IRI references in keywords within that schema resource and for embedded schema resources, in accordance with [RFC 3987 section 6.5](#rfc3987) and [RFC 3986 section 5.1.1](#rfc3986) regarding base IRIs embedded in content.